 Individual Pension Insurance and Long-term Saving

-Supplementary pension may be accrued individually by taking out a voluntary pension insurance or signing a long-term savings contract.
+Supplementary pensions may be accrued individually by taking out a voluntary pension insurance or by signing a long-term savings contract.

-According to the Insurance Supervisory Authority, the number of individual pension insurance policies at the end of 2010 amounted to approximately 696,000 and the surrender value of the pension savings was approximately EUR 11 billion.
+According to the Insurance Supervisory Authority, the number of individual pension insurance policies at the end of 2013 amounted to approximately 740,000 and the surrender value of the pension savings was approximately 12 billion euros.
 Individual pension insurance policies have lost popularity in recent years; the number of new policies has declined compared to previous years.